-Federal and State Laws and Regulations regarding alcohol and controlled substance abuse are identified in Appendix III of the Student Handbook.
+Federal and State Laws and Regulations regarding alcohol and controlled substance abuse are identified in the Student Handbook.
 SUNY Downstate requires that all students comply with current Federal and New York State law regarding the use of substances in order to remain eligible for academic or clinical activities (even if they visit another locality, state or foreign country where such substances may be permitted).
 Students shall be responsible for assuring that they do not participate in activities or ingest substances when visiting other U.S. states or foreign countries which may cause them to be ineligible to participate in academic or clinical activities because these substances are not permitted by Federal Law, in New York State, or by policy of SUNY Downstate or our affiliated hospitals.
 Failure to do so is a violation of SUNY Downstate policy and is subject to disciplinary action.

-Although the State of New York recently passed a law legalizing the use of recreational marijuana in New York for those age 21 and older, the use and possession of marijuana on SUNY Downstate's campuses remains prohibited under federal law and drug tests conducted under this policy will continue to test for the presence of marijuana.
+Although the State of New York passed a law legalizing the use of recreational marijuana in New York for those age 21 and older, the use and possession of marijuana on SUNY Downstate's campuses remains prohibited under federal law.
 State University of New York campuses are bound by the federal requirements under the Drug-Free Schools and Communities Act.
 Under this requirement, the use, possession, cultivation, and sale of marijuana remains prohibited on all SUNY campuses and subject to disciplinary action.
 This prohibition covers all SUNY property in public as well as campus residence halls, University apartments, and offices, University-owned and leased buildings, housing, parking lots, and all SUNY events.